AniPixel: Towards Animatable Pixel-Aligned Human Avatar: Abstract

 \section{Abstract}

-Neural radiance field using pixel-aligned features can render photo-realistic novel views.
-However, when pixel-aligned features are directly introduced to human avatar reconstruction, the rendering can only be conducted for still humans, rather than animatable avatars.
+Although human reconstruction typically results in human-specific avatars, recent 3D scene reconstruction techniques utilizing pixel-aligned features show promise in generalizing to new scenes.
+Applying these techniques to human avatar reconstruction can result in a volumetric avatar with generalizability but limited animatability due to rendering only being possible for static representations.
 In this paper, we propose AniPixel, a novel animatable and generalizable human avatar reconstruction method that leverages pixel-aligned features for body geometry prediction and RGB color blending.
 Technically, to align the canonical space with the target space and the observation space, we propose a bidirectional neural skinning field based on skeleton-driven deformation to establish the target-to-canonical and canonical-to-observation correspondences.
 Then, we disentangle the canonical body geometry into a normalized neutral-sized body and a subject-specific residual for better generalizability.
 As the geometry and appearance are closely related, we introduce pixel-aligned features to facilitate the body geometry prediction and detailed surface normals to reinforce the RGB color blending.
-Moreover, we devise a pose-dependent and view direction-related shading module to represent the local illumination variance.
-Experiments show that our AniPixel renders comparable novel views while delivering better novel pose animation results than state-of-the-art methods.
-The code will be released.
+We also devise a pose-dependent and view direction-related shading module to represent the local illumination variance.
+Experiments show that AniPixel renders comparable novel views while delivering better novel pose animation results than state-of-the-art methods.
+Code will be released at \href{https://github.com/loong8888/AniPixel}{AniPixel}.